Seeing the Next CEO at Gundersen Health System

 “We knew it was critical to focus on WHAT competencies were needed in the future CEO, not WHO should take the helm.
 We needed a robust succession plan that was development-oriented, and designed and driven to meet both the organization’s complex business challenges and the challenges healthcare faces daily,” McCartney says.
 She also says Dr. Thompson supported these efforts because the organization needed to be prepared should he, as he liked to joke, “run off to Tahiti with my wife.”

-In 2009, with Thompson’s departure was not yet on the radar, Gundersen’s HR team partnered with Development Dimensions International (DDI) to develop a Success ProfileSM for the system’s CEO.
+With Thompson’s departure not yet on the radar, Gundersen’s HR team partnered with DDI to develop a Success ProfileSM for the system’s CEO.
 This Success ProfileSM identified the mix of competencies, experience, knowledge, and personal attributes required for the CEO position.
 To ensure alignment and connection with the business, the Success Profile was purposely matched to the organization’s strategic plan, reviewed annually during talent review discussions, and updated whenever the strategic plan changed.

 While having the Success Profile was important, what mattered even more was how Gundersen used it to build a strong pipeline of internal candidates and accelerate their development.